 Remote working certainly has its benefits.
 But it can also weigh your business down in the long-run if you haven’t put in place the right measures to ensure a smooth transition from the office to the home environment.

-In this article, we’ll be taking a look at whether your employees should work from home permanently and the things they will need so that the benefits are felt by them and your business.
+In this article, we’ll be taking a look at whether your employees should work from home permanently.
+Plus provide you with a checklist of all the equipment they will need to be successful while doing so.
+In the end, the hope is that the benefits are felt by them and your business.

 - Will my staff be more productive at home?

 - Do I have the right tools in place to ensure the business continues to grow?

 - Will this save the business some money?

 If you feel as though your business would thrive if your employees were working from home permanently, there are still a few factors to consider that may sway your thinking one way or the other:

 Work out which roles can be done from home

 Lots of businesses are now allowing their employees to work from home, but some businesses are keeping a portion of their workforce in the office.